-Sony RX100 V versus Sony RX1R II
+Sony RX100 V vs RX1R II

 The Sony Cyber-shot DSC-RX100 V and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in October 2016 and October 2015.
 Both the RX100 V and the RX1R II are fixed lens compact cameras that are based on an one-inch (RX100 V) and a full frame (RX1R II) sensor.
-The RX100 V has a resolution of 20 megapixel, whereas the RX1R II provides 42.2 MP.
+The RX100 V has a resolution of 20 megapixels, whereas the RX1R II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably larger (24 percent) than the Sony RX100 V. Moreover, the RX1R II is substantially heavier (70 percent) than the RX100 V. In this context, it is worth noting that neither the RX100 V nor the RX1R II are weather-sealed.